hideki14/05ReproducibleResearchPA1/PA1/PA1_template.md

 We can confirm that the NA's in "steps" were imputed by "mean.steps."

-The column "mean.steps" was no more necessary and was deleted for tidyness.
+The column "mean.steps" was no more necessary and was deleted for tidy.

 ```r
 ## Delete mean.step for tidy.
 df <- df[, -4]
 ```

-4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+4. Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 I calculated total number of steps taken each day in the same way as Part II.
 1. This time I used imputed steps.